-Credit Hours: 3 Prerequisite: Prerequisites: CHR 101 and CHR 102 or permission of instructor
+Credit Hours: 3 Prerequisite: Prerequisites: CHR 101 and CHR 102 or instructor approval

 CHR 323 Epistles of Paul

 This course is an exegetical study of selected epistles of the Apostle Paul.
 Paul's letters to the Romans or the Corinthians is the major focus of interpretation.
 The missionary life of Paul is also examined.